FilRip/HookManager/README.md

 You can also use Attribute to automaticaly replace/decorate methods at start up

-Compatible release or debug, x86, x64 or AnyCPU, GAC too and JIT with some limits.
+Compatible release or debug, x86, x64 or AnyCPU, GAC too (and JIT with some limits).
 Compatible with a debugger attached (tested with VisualStudio Debugger)

 You can also decorate events